antnks/hashtopolis-generic-cracker/README.md

 # Hashtopolis Stdin Cracker

-Generic cracker for Hashtopolis that supports hascat in stdin mode.
+Generic cracker for Hashtopolis that supports hashcat in stdin mode.

 ## Building